-- Swap a high-carb-containing food in your meal for something with fewer carbohydrates and eat the remaining carbohydrates in your meal plan as a sweet.
+- Swap a high-carb-containing food in your meal for something with fewer carbohydrates and replace the remaining carbohydrates in your meal plan with a sweet.

-Let's say your typical dinner is a grilled chicken breast, a medium potato, a slice of whole-grain bread, a vegetable salad and fresh fruit.
+Let's say your dinner is a grilled chicken breast, a medium potato, a slice of whole-grain bread, a vegetable salad and fresh fruit.
 If you'd like a small frosted cupcake after your meal, look for ways to keep the total carbohydrate count in the meal the same.
-You may trade your slice of bread and the fresh fruit for the cupcake.
-Or replace the potato with a low-carbohydrate vegetable such as broccoli.
-Adding the cupcake after this meal keeps the total carbohydrate count the same.
-Just remember, dessert serving sizes can vary significantly, so try to estimate your carbohydrate count as accurately as possible.

 See more In-depth